lipingtababa/SiteUptimeWatcher/README.md

 - Kill the process periodically to stop memory leak or any weird stuff
 - Support POST, Basic Auth and other features specific to some sites
 - Handle exceptions
+- Choose the more performing data structures for StatsBuffer and the Stats list used in Keeper